Logarithmic prismatic cohomology, motivic sheaves, and comparison theorems

-\begin{rmk} More general log structures on $X$ and $Z$ are allowed, in light of \cite[Theorem 7.5.4]{BPO} and \cite[Proposition 7.3.9]{BPO-SH}, see \cite[Theorem 9.4]{BLPO-HKR}.
-More precisely, the Gysin maps can be constructed in the following generality: Let $D_1, D_2, \ldots, D_r$ be smooth divisors on $X\in \Sm_S$, forming a strict normal crossing divisor $D$ over $S$.
-Let $Z$ be a smooth closed subscheme of $X$ of pure codimension $d$, having strict normal crossings with $D_1+\ldots + D_r$ over $S$ and not contained in any component of $D_1\cup \ldots D_r$.
+\begin{rmk} More general log structures on $\kX$ and $\kZ$ are allowed, in light of \cite[Theorem 7.5.4]{BPO} and \cite[Proposition 7.3.9]{BPO-SH}, see \cite[Theorem 9.4]{BLPO-HKR}.
+More precisely, the Gysin maps can be constructed in the following generality: For simplicity of writing, we work with the non-formal case here.
+Let $D_1, D_2, \ldots, D_r$ be smooth divisors on $X\in \Sm_S$, forming a strict normal crossing divisor $D$ over $S$.
+Let $Z$ be a smooth closed subscheme of $X$ of pure codimension $d$, having strict normal crossings with $D_1+\ldots + D_r$ over $S$ in the sense of \cite[Definition 7.2.1]{BPO} and not contained in any component of $D_1\cup \ldots \cup D_r$.
 Let $Y = (X, D)$ (resp.\ $W=(Z, Z\cap D)$ be the log scheme in $\SmlSm_S$ given by the compactifying log structure $X-D \hookrightarrow X$ (resp.\ $Z- (Z\cap D) \hookrightarrow Z$).
 Let $E$ be the exceptional divisor in $\Bl_Z(X)$, and consider the log scheme $(\Bl_Z(Y),E)$, given by the compactifying log structure

 where $W_i$ is the strict transform of $D_i$.
 For all $j$, there are fiber sequences